23423423423jjkl/wewrwre/README.txt

 data for XML-file.
 Run cron.
 Otherwise you can't see the file yandex-market.xml Check for file on yandex-market.xml and enjoy!
+Set the path to the XML file and check it is possible at the time of registration at Yandex.Market

 -- CONTACT --